Edajve/Ring-Riot/src/main/java/org/boxingTournament/requirements/designPlan.md

         - Take the rounds of each fighter and add them up
         - return who the id of the winner
         - clear method to clear all stats in the judges class
+      - RandomNumInterface
+        - Description
+          - for generating/random type methods when dealing with anything random